-Note: Participation in the Lay Employee Pension Plan of The Church Pension Fund was mandated by the 76th General Convention of The Episcopal Church in 2009, Resolution A138, amending Canon I.8.
+Participation in the Lay Employee Pension Plan of The Church Pension Fund was mandated by the 76th General Convention of The Episcopal Church in 2009.
 The Plan includes two programs - one "Defined Benefit" and the other "Defined Contribution."
-Each employing parish or organization determines which one of these two programs to provide for all its employees.
+Each employing parish or organization determines which program to provide for its lay employees.
 The Defined Benefit program requires an Employer Contribution of 9% of the employee's compensation.
-The Defined Contribution program requires a base Employer Contribution of 5% of the Employee's compensation.
-Employees are able to contribute to their account as well in the Defined Contribution program, and the employee is required to match the employee's contribution up to an additional 4% of the employee's compensation.
-If the employee contributes 4% or more of total compensation to the Pension account, the maximum mandatory Employer contribution is 9%.
-Experience to date indicates that most Employers and Employees prefer the Defined Contribution program.
+The Defined Contribution program requires a base Employer Contribution of 5% of the employee's compensation.
+Employees are encouraged to contribute to their account in the Defined Contribution program, and the Employer is required to match the Employee's contribution up to an additional 4% of the Employee's compensation, for a total Employer contribution of 9%.